 - "You have probably forgotten how difficult it is to hold onto even a medium-weight object for a while when you are eight years old.
 So the lighter the RDF set, the better."

 Many young Scouts have difficulty holding a tape-measure yagi.
 Mounting the receiver to the back of the antenna and adding a handle below at the balance point makes it easier.
 Learn more about teaching ARDF to Scouts in Homing In for May 2017.

 Homing In appeared monthly in 73 Magazine from November 1988 until the magazine ceased publication with the September 2003 issue.
 My column then appeared in CQ VHF magazine, a quarterly publication, from 2004 through Fall 2013 and CQ-Plus Digital Magazine during 2014.
-Now it is scheduled to appear four times per year in CQ Magazine, which is available in print by subscription and in Amateur Radio Stores.
+Now it appears four times per year in CQ Magazine, which is available in print by subscription and in Amateur Radio Stores.
 You can also subscribe to CQ in digital form, viewable on PC, Mac, iPad, iPhone and Android.
 I welcome your input for future articles, so please continue to send me your news of mobile and on-foot transmitter hunt activities.

 The Fine Print: This is the official Web site for Homing In and other KØOV articles about RDF, but not for any magazine.
 Homing In articles are produced independently in southern California.
 Text and artwork of all articles Copyright © Joseph D. Moell.
 All rights reserved.

 Surfing suggestion: Wondering what you've been missing by not reading Homing In since 1988?
 Check the complete index of topics at this site.